-The evaluation of proposals will be undertaken by the CTBUH Expert Peer Review Committee, with guidance from the funding sponsor.
+The evaluation of proposals are undertaken by the CTBUH Expert Peer Review Committee, with guidance from the funding sponsor.
 The committee reflects a multi-disciplinary group of tall building/urban experts from around the world, with established research and publication records, as well as tall building experience in varying fields.
-After a first-round evaluation by the Expert Peer Review Committee, the top five proposals will be reviewed by a jury representing the Seed Funding Sponsor and CTBUH representatives to determine the winner.
+After a first-round evaluation by the Expert Peer Review Committee, the top five proposals are then reviewed by a jury representing the Seed Funding Sponsor and CTBUH representatives to determine the winner.
 The CTBUH reserves the right to reject all applications and grant no awards.

 Full details of the Research Seed Funding initiative, including submission requirements, criteria, procedures, etc. can be found in the Award Brief document.